Summary: in this tutorial, you will learn how to use the SQL SELECT

 clause first and then the SELECT

-For example, if you execute two SQL SELECT
+For example, if you execute two SELECT

 SELECT * FROM table_name;